 So, you decided how much you can spend, the style you’d like.
 The next big factor is how many people you’ll be inviting.
 If you’ve always dreamt of having everyone you know there to watch you on your big day this will definitely affect the size (and cost) of venue required.
 There is no point booking a venue that will only seat 50 guests if you plan on inviting 100!
 On the other hand, if a more intimate affair suits you both better, you may be able to spend more on your venue as your costs per head will be less.

 The actual where

-In the words of Phil and Kirsty, location, location, location.
+In the words of Phil and Kirsty, location, location, location!
 You need to consider how you (and your guests) will get to your wedding.
-If your ceremony and reception venue are in different locations will it be easy for everyone to get from one place to another?
-Will you need to book a hotel the night before the wedding, are there hotels close by, will there be enough accommodation options for your guests?
+When your ceremony and reception venue are in different locations ensure it’s easy for everyone to get from one place to another.
+Will you need to book a hotel the night before the wedding?
+Are there hotels close by, will there be enough accommodation options for your guests?

 The things to think about can feel endless, so below is a checklist of questions to consider as a couple to help you decide on the type of wedding and reception you want and what you need from your venue/s.